St. Frusquin

 St. Frusquin (1893–1914) was a British Thoroughbred racehorse and sire.
 In a racing career that lasted from May 1895 to July 1896, he ran eleven times and won nine races.
 He was the best British two-year-old of 1895 when his five wins included the Middle Park Plate and the Dewhurst Plate.
 As a three-year-old, he added wins in the 2000 Guineas and two of the season's most valuable all-aged races: the Princess of Wales's Stakes and the Eclipse Stakes.
-He had a notable rivalry with Persimmon, another outstanding British colt whom he defeated in two of their three racecourse meetings.
+He had a notable rivalry with Persimmon, who shared the same sire and was another outstanding British colt whom St. Frusquin defeated in two of their three racecourse meetings.

 Background

-St. Frusquin was a brown colt with a white star and snip, bred by his owner, the banker and philanthropist Leopold de Rothschild.
-He was sired by St. Simon, one of the best racehorses of his era who became a dominant stallion, being Champion sire on nine occasions between 1890 and 1901.
+St. Frusquin was a brown colt with a white star and snip, bred by his owner, Leopold de Rothschild, a banker, philanthropist and member of the prominent Rothschild family.
+St. Frusquin was sired by St. Simon, one of the best racehorses of his era who became a dominant stallion, being Champion sire on nine occasions between 1890 and 1901.
 St. Simon also sired Persimmon, St. Frusquin's chief rival in his racing career.

 St. Frusquin's dam Isabel was a successful racehorse, winning eleven races before being retired to stud, where the best of her other progeny was the Richmond Stakes winner St. Gris.
 Rothschild sent St. Frusquin to Alfred Hayhoe, who trained his horses at the Palace House stables at Newmarket, Suffolk.

 The colt was not named after a Christian saint but after an informal French expression for the entirety of a person's possessions.